Things To Do in Peru

 Insider's Tips: For a really unique experience, choose a trek inside the canyon to really appreciate the immensity of the world's second deepest canyon.
 Invest in a good pair of hiking boots, and set off on your exploration between March and June - when the rainy season has ended and the trails are in peak condition. — by Clare Frizell from Bamba Experience

 An express tour of Lima lets you understand the Inca culture and showcases some of the most famous architectural jewels in the city.
-It takes you to places such as the Cathedral, Miguel Grau Square, Italian Art Museum, San Martin Square, Love Park, Covent of San Francisco and its catacombs, Huaca Pucllana and the Main Square.
-The excursion also offers panoramic views from the open-air second level of your buses and lets you discover the city in an extremely special way.
+It takes you to places such as the Cathedral, Miguel Grau Square, Italian Art Museum, San Martin Square, Love Park, Covent of San Francisco and its catacombs, Huaca Pucllana, and the Main Square.
+The excursion also offers panoramic views from the open-air second level of your bus and lets you discover the city in an extremely special way.
 Don’t forget to visit the Sacristy, which hosts an admirable collection of glazed times that belong to 16th century Seville.

 Insider's Tips: Lima is renowned for being one of the world’s best dining destinations.
 You can make the most of your stay by dining in The Central and The Maido, two of the World’s 10 Best Restaurants located in the Miraflores district. — by Solène Duvanel from Terra Peru

 There are a number of beaches that attract beach bums to Peru, but none come close to the fascinating experience that Mancora has to offer.
 Mancora is a surfer town located in northern Peru that provides an ideal destination for a break from all the history and culture that dominated your trip.
-It features world class surf breaks, boasts of a super relaxed aura, attracts hippie crowds and provides accommodation options for all types of travelers.
-The presence of a vast array of water activities, seafood restaurants and street markets makes the town even more attractive.
+It features world-class surf breaks, boasts of a super relaxed aura, attracts hippie crowds, and provides accommodation options for all types of travelers.
+The presence of a vast array of water activities, seafood restaurants, and street markets makes the town even more attractive.

 Parque Nacional Manu is a national park that offers a fascinating array of rainforest and cloud forest habitats.
-The park is one of the most protected parks in the world and has also been declared as a UNESCO Biosphere Reserve and a UNESCO World Heritage Site.
+The park is one of the most protected parks in the world and has also been declared a UNESCO Biosphere Reserve and a UNESCO World Heritage Site.
 One of the main reasons why the park has been successful in preserving its untouched beauty is the fact that it is extremely remote, which makes it very difficult for people to access the park.
 This means that the park hasn’t been damaged by hunters, rubber tappers, etc. The best time to visit the park is between the months of June to November.
-Some of the animals that you come across in Parque Nacional Manu include squirrels, brocket deers, pacas, kinkajous, armadillos, caiman and river turtles.
+Some of the animals that you come across in Parque Nacional Manu include squirrels, brocket deers, pacas, kinkajous, armadillos, caiman, and river turtles.
 Check out these awesome things to do in Manu National Park.

 Good to know: It is illegal for you to enter the park without a licensed guide.
 Cusco is the perfect place to find a tour operator to get you inside Parque Nacional Manu.
 It would also be wise to remember travelers often end up getting delayed by a day or two in returning from the park.
 Make sure that you don’t book your return tickets for the next day.
 Take a look at some of the best tour operators in Peru, some of whom are based in Cusco.